sfxcode/formkit-primevue/README.md

 ### Basic Styling

-Basic styling is provided with the [formkit-primevue.scss](https://github.com/sfxcode/formkit-primevue/blob/main/src/sass/formkit-primevue.scss) file.
+Basic styling is provided with the [formkit-primevue.scss](https://github.com/sfxcode/formkit-primevue/blob/main/src/sass/formkit-primevue.scss) file or the corresponding css file in the package.

 Features: